Tobias-Kohn/TigerPython-Parser/README.md

   first error found in the Python program.
 - **`TPyParser.findAllErrors(source: string): Array[ErrorInfo]`**  Takes the entire source code and returns a list of all errors found in the Python program.

+A third method returns the AST:
+- **`TPyParser.parse(source: string): object`**  Takes the entire source code and returns the AST as (generic) objects.
+  Each object has a field `kind` that corresponds to the class in Python.
+While the AST is as close to CPython as possible, there are some minor differences, which stem mainly from the fact that the parser supports several different versions of Python, or provides slightly more information in some cases.
+  Note that this is feature is currently under development and not thoroughly tested, yet.

 Available options:
 - **`evalMode: boolean`**  Set to `true` when the given code is from an interactive console / shell.
 The parser would